crzndx/AMOS-SS14-Group-3/README.md

 #SolypManagemendDashboard V1.0

 ##Prerequisites
-*Windows 8
-*Tablet PC (recommended)
++Windows 8 (does not work with older version)
-*Visual Studio 2013 (recommended for debugging/execution with simulator)
++Tablet PC (recommended for touch gestures), but also works with normal PC (with a mouse) +Visual Studio 2013 (recommended for debugging/execution with simulator)

 ##Installation
-Extract Content of release.zip, right click on "Add-AppDevPackage" and click "Run with Powershell".
+Extract content of release.zip, afterwards right click on "Add-AppDevPackage" and click "Run with Powershell".
 Needs Administrative Privileges and cannot be done, if Application is already installed.
+A small tile will be added to your Windows 8 homescreen listed under "All Apps" (see arrow in the bottom).
+Right there it is listed under the letter "S".
+Alternatively, you may just type the project name after accessing the homescreen.
+Windows will propose search results, as well as the newly installed Management Dashboard.
+Just click to run the app.

 ##Prerequisites for the Project
 *Use Visual Studio 2013 (or newer) to open the SolyManagementDashboard.sln file.
 *To run the Unit-Test you should have the Chuzpah-Extension installed. (in Visual Studio click on Extras->Extensions and updates and search for "chuzpah").

+##Technologies used
++HTML5
++CSS3
++Javascript

+We have several JS libraries in use.
+We tried to keep the number small - to not have too many dependencies.
+For testing, Jasmine is in use.
+For the productive side a mix of WinJS, jQuery, flot and d3.

 ##Repository-Structure